golunovas/instagram-ml/README.md

 For each image I extract features using those CNNs and concatenate them.
 Then I apply PCA to reduce number of features to 64 and use SVM regression for getting prediction.
-PCA and SVM were trained for each account separately.U
+PCA and SVM were trained for each account separately.